 “I’ve been here a year, got an excellent review, expanded our 19-29 year-old customer base by 50%, and implemented a new budget process.
 At the moment, my salary is only $45,000 a year.
 And so now I’m looking to see a bump up in my salary.
 About 12% bringing me to $50,400 would make me very happy … until next year.”

 That last part can be said with a slight smile or just polite firmness, as you look your boss in the eyes.
 This shows that you are looking to continue to grow.
 But also, you’re saying that you are willing and intend to work hard for it.

 I think a number that feels substantial enough without being insultingly greedy is a good approach.
 Plus, it gives them some wiggle room to come back to you.
 Just make sure that you ask for enough not to feel cheated.
 Just not so much, you shut down the negotiation right then and there.

 If you ask for raise & get “no”

 If your boss says no, that’s not all that unusual.
 Nor does it mean you can’t try again later on.
 But see if there’s any give on the “no” now.
 Don’t be shy at this point If not ask why — and what you can do to get to that raise you want.

 Unless your boss tells you there is no way you will ever get a raise, work with them to find opportunities to show your value and enhance your skills.
 And ask to take on new challenges in directions you would enjoy.

-It may take longer than you’d ideally like, but you can also use the mutual knowledge of working toward a raise to advance your skill set and resume accomplishments.
+Again, it’s normal to be afraid to ask for a raise.
+But courage is pushing through the fear.
+And even the “no” you might hear.
+Maybe it will take longer than you’d ideally like, but you can also use the mutual knowledge of working toward a raise to advance your skill set and resume accomplishments.

 The good news is that even if you don’t get that raise and wind up leaving, you will have grown your skills / accomplishments and chances for an even better next job — with more money.
 Which is all you wanted in the first place.